Elevating Aesthetics

 Dorsum Surgery

 African American rhinoplasty patients who are unhappy with the width of their nasal bridge can opt for a surgical procedure to reduce the size of the bone and cartilage found on the nose bridge.
 The NCBI suggests that this narrowing is achieved through lateral nasal osteotomies—a procedure in which a scalpel is used to make cuts into the cartilage on either side of the nasal bridge so that it can be reshaped and its width can be reduced.
 The level of reduction to the dorsum will depend on various factors, such as the patient’s nose width, what results they’re looking for, and how much cartilage needs to be removed.
-For some patients, minimal reshaping is required while others may require more extensive modifications, such as breaking and resetting the nasal and maxillary bones in order to achieve a significant narrowing of the dorsum’s width.
+For some patients, minimal reshaping is required, while others may require more extensive modifications, such as breaking and resetting the nasal and maxillary bones in order to achieve a significant narrowing of the dorsum’s width.

 shadows and a plant